azjimbo/splunk_questions/README.md

 }
 ```

-`source_page` is the 1-indexed physical page in `splunkSearchManual.pdf` the question was drawn from, so every answer can be traced back to the manual text.
+`source_page` is the 1-indexed physical page in Splunk Search Manual (10.4.0 16 August 2026) the question was drawn from, so every answer can be traced back to the manual text.
+Download the pdf to align the pages to the document.

 ## How it was built